AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/mcseed.md

 # Use customer ID to identify visitors

 Adobe offers a way to simplify the process of generating an identifier used by the Adobe Experience Cloud Identity Service.
-Adobe can use one of customer IDs in the [`setCustomerIDs`](https://experienceleague.adobe.com/docs/id-service/using/id-service-api/methods/setcustomerids.html) method as a seed for generating an Adobe Experience Cloud visitor ID for you.
+Adobe can use one of the customer IDs in the [`setCustomerIDs`](https://experienceleague.adobe.com/docs/id-service/using/id-service-api/methods/setcustomerids.html) method as a seed for generating an Adobe Experience Cloud visitor ID for you.

 ## Prerequisites